Get 80% off your plan for your first 3 months*

 What is depreciation?

-If you buy a $1,500 laptop for your business and expect it to last three years, it would depreciate by $500 each year.
-After three years, its book value reaches $0.
+For example, if you buy a $1,500 laptop for your business and expect it to last three years, it would depreciate by $500 each year using the straight-line method.
+After three years, its book value reaches $0, even though you may still be using it.

 Why depreciation matters